ZhgChg.Li

 let sourceImage = UIImage(named: "Demo2")?.kf.resize(to: CGSize(width: ratio, height: CGFloat.leastNonzeroMagnitude), for: .aspectFill)

-// Using KingFisher's image resizing feature, based on width, with flexible height
+// Use KingFisher's image resizing feature, width as the base, height flexible

 imageView.contentMode = .redraw